Skip to main content

 });

-This event is fired whenever a custom data is set (when its value is provided).
-It will fire no matter what acquisition method was used (Data Layer integration, Activation API, Data API or Custom JS code).
+This event fires whenever custom data is set (i.e., when its value is provided).
+This event fires regardless of the acquisition method (Data Layer integration, Activation API, Data API, or Custom JS code).

 Data available in the event